GEP-1731: HTTPRoute Retries¶

 Warns that only requests known to be safe or idempotent requests, such as those with a unique transaction ID header to protect against accidental replays, should be retried.

-• none never retry
+never retry -

-• empty-response Retry when the server connection was closed after part of the request was sent, and nothing was received from the server.
-This type of failure may be caused by the request timeout on the server side, poor network condition, or a server crash or restart while processing the request.
+Retry when the server connection was closed after part of the request was sent, and nothing was received from the server.
+This type of failure may be caused by the request timeout on the server side, poor network condition, or a server crash or restart while processing the request. -

-• junk-response Retry when the server returned something not looking like a complete HTTP response.
+Retry when the server returned something not looking like a complete HTTP response.
 This includes partial responses headers as well as non-HTTP contents.
-It usually is a bad idea to retry on such events, which may be caused a configuration issue (wrong server port) or by the request being harmful to the server (buffer overflow attack for example).
+It usually is a bad idea to retry on such events, which may be caused a configuration issue (wrong server port) or by the request being harmful to the server (buffer overflow attack for example). -

-• response-timeout The server timeout stroke while waiting for the server to respond to the request.
+The server timeout stroke while waiting for the server to respond to the request.
 This may be caused by poor network condition, the reuse of an idle connection which has expired on the path, or by the request being extremely expensive to process.
-It generally is a bad idea to retry on such events on servers dealing with heavy database processing (full scans, etc) as it may amplify denial of service attacks.
+It generally is a bad idea to retry on such events on servers dealing with heavy database processing (full scans, etc) as it may amplify denial of service attacks. -

-• Retry on select HTTP status codes among "401" (Unauthorized), "403" (Forbidden), "404" (Not Found), "408" (Request Timeout), "425" (Too Early), "500" (Server Error), "501" (Not Implemented), "502" (Bad Gateway), "503" (Service Unavailable), "504" (Gateway Timeout).
+Retry on select HTTP status codes among "401" (Unauthorized), "403" (Forbidden), "404" (Not Found), "408" (Request Timeout), "425" (Too Early), "500" (Server Error), "501" (Not Implemented), "502" (Bad Gateway), "503" (Service Unavailable), "504" (Gateway Timeout). -

-• all-retryable-errors Retry request for any error that are considered retryable.
+Retry request for any error that are considered retryable.
 This currently activates "conn-failure", "empty-response", "junk-response", "response-timeout", "0rtt-rejected", "500", "502", "503", and "504".

-The option redispatch configuration can be used to distribute retries across multiple backend servers, allowing the proxy to break cookie or consistent hash based persistence and redistribute them to a working server.
+configuration can be used to distribute retries across multiple backend servers, allowing the proxy to break cookie or consistent hash based persistence and redistribute them to a working server.

 Offers a Retry middleware allowing configuration of number of attempts and initial interval.